cityresearch/map673/module-03/lesson-03.md

 </div>
 ```

 We'll also give our input element a class named `year-slider` and wrap it within a div element with an id attribute of `ui-controls`.
-We use these class and id attributes for both styling elements with CSS rules and selecting them with the JavaScript.
+We use these class and id attributes for both styling with CSS rules and selection with the JavaScript.

 ```css
     #ui-controls {